muskanmanav16/disgenet/README.md

 5. run the cmds
      - from disgenet_muskan import disgenet
      - disgenet.populate_data()
-6. You can now view, disgenet and its tables on php admin.
+6. To view the disgenet tables you can use php admin.

 ## Support